NaveenS96/dragonborn/README.md

 # Introduction

-"I can almost... hear them.
-I feel their life energy.
-Come, I will make the mixture." - Dragonborn Signus

-Dragonborn is an extensive modlist full of carefully chosen new gear, spells, quests, and personal touches, all designed to fit seamlessly into the game.
-It contains optional lightweight survival gameplay and full anniversary edition creation club integration.
-It is designed to look beautiful while maintaining a stable 60+ framerate on almost any machine.
+"So... a Dragonborn appears, at this moment in the turning of the age." - Arngeir

+Dragonborn is a lightweight and streamlined modlist with the very best modded content, creation club and survival support as well as excellent performance.
+It's designed to take up as little hard drive space as possible while still providing a performance friendly and beautiful graphics overhaul and enough content to discover for existing and new players.

+## List Contents

+You can browse the full list contents [here](https://loadorderlibrary.com/lists/septimus) if you want to know exactly what you're getting.

+You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

-### Minimum Specs
+## Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to use performance ini files (included) with systems this low but it should run fine and still look great!

-### Gameplay

-Dragonborn seeks to modify Skyrim in the least intrusive way to keep what makes the vanilla game great, while introducing new and fun things to find and do.
-You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

-### Community
+## Community

 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Guitarninja2/septimus/issues) section of the Dragonborn GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Lost Outpost Discord server's support channel.

-### List Contents

-You can browse the full list contents [here](https://loadorderlibrary.com/lists/septimus) if you want to know exactly what you're getting.

 # Installation